jeyzey/appbasky/README.md

 AppBasky's integration with Github means every push to git and your application will be live with zero configuration required.
 Every AppBasky comes with custom domain and SSL support.

-# Work fast, create awesome apps
+# Work fast and create awesome apps
 Focus only on building great applications without the management overhead.

 ![alt text](media/work-fast.png "Work fast, create awesome apps")